This blog post was created by National Retail Solutions.

 What Does an All-in-One POS System Include?

-A point-of-sale (POS) system manages all aspects of your customer checkout experience and tracks important business metrics such as daily sales statistics and inventory
+A point-of-sale (POS) system manages all aspects of your customer checkout experience and tracks important business metrics such as daily sales statistics and

-.
-It includes the hardware and software
+inventory.
+It includes the hardware and

-as part of their hardware, but they have more functions than a cash register alone.
+cash register as part of their hardware, but they have more functions than a cash register alone.

 They can also have hardware such as: